D. Chris Rayner

 githublinkedingoogle scholar

 Hi!
 I'm a computing scientist interested in software quality and all sorts of problems in optimization and search.
 I completed my PhD in 2014 at the University of Alberta, where I machine-learned pathfinding heuristics.
-Since then I worked with a great team on advancing the search engine at Dissolve, and today I lead a team in Applied AI/ML at the IBM Global Chief Data Office… (see portfolio)
+Since then I worked with a great team on advancing the search engine at Dissolve, and today I lead a team in Applied AI/ML at IBM Enterprise Data… (see portfolio)

 2023.10.28 # "Using sophisticated statistical scaffolding clouds our judgement.
 We end up using statistical methods as a crutch, not to dig signals out of noise, but to convince ourselves of signals when there are none."
 (Effect size is significantly more important than statistical significance)